verji/element-web/docs/VerjiConfig.md

     Used by : SearchBar.tsx
 -   `UIFeature.leaveSpaceButton` - Shows/hides "Leave Space" button in Space-Settings
     Used by : SpaceSettingsGeneralTab.tsx
+-   `UIFeature.switchSpaceOnDMSelect` - Overrides default Element-Web behaviour to attempt to switch space-context to parent space of DM.
+If false, we don't bother trying to set "parent space" of DM-rooms to `activeSpace`
 ## How to use feature flags
 First we have to define them in the element framework
 -   UIFeatures.ts : SearchWarning = "UIFeature.SearchWarning"